PadTo/Rent-Prices-Predictor-Model-ML/README.md

 - **SVR**, after hyperparameter tuning, indicated a promising direction with a test MSE of 60962.34.
 - **Random Forest** emerged as the best model, especially when using encoded district features and standardized features.
 The best Random Forest configuration yielded a final MSE of 11174.27, MAE of 60.67, and MAPE of 0.0905 on the entire dataset.

+## Future Directions
+Further research could explore the incorporation of additional features, such as proximity to city centres or public transportation, to potentially improve model accuracy

 ## Conclusion
 The project demonstrated the effectiveness of machine learning in predicting rental prices.
 The Random Forest model, with careful feature engineering and evaluation, outperformed other models.
-Future work could explore more advanced models, additional feature engineering techniques, and larger datasets to improve prediction accuracy.

-- The final model evaluation can be found in __main__.py!
+- The final mode evaluation can be found on __main__.py file!